-A leader needs to take time to step back, get up on the balcony, and reflect.
+A leader needs to take time to step back, get to the 30,000-feet level, and reflect.
 All good leaders do this.
-They process what has happened, think of new and better ways to do things, make sure they keep their eye on the big picture, and just plain think.
+They process what has happened, plan new and better ways to do things, keep their eyes on the big picture, and just plain think.